AxerTheAxe/bufferstore.nvim/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Please review the license before contributing code.